aerobase/omnibus-aerobase-server/doc/settings/configuration.md

 ### Loading external configuration file from non-root user

-unifiedpush-server package loads all configuration from `/etc/unifiedpush/unifiedpush.rb` file.
+Aerobase packages loads all configuration from `/etc/unifiedpush/unifiedpush.rb` file.
 This file has strict file permissions and is owned by the `root` user.
 The reason for strict permissions and ownership is that `/etc/unifiedpush/unifiedpush.rb` is being executed as Ruby code by the `root` user during `unifiedpush-ctl reconfigure`.
 This means that users who have write access to `/etc/unifiedpush/unifiedpush.rb` can add configuration that will be executed as code by `root`.